vtta2008/PLM/README.rst

 PIPELINE MANAGER
 ================

-This application can be used to build, manage, and optimise vfx pipelines.
+This application aimed to build, manage, and optimise vfx pipelines using Python 3 and PyQt5.
 The current version is compatible with Windows 10.

 Due to VFX Reference Platform and the large invention, we need to stay with python 2.7 but expect to migrate to python 3 in 2019 (Delayed to 2020).
 See `details <http://www.vfxplatform.com>`_